50:50 chances for a wetter than average autumn

 Oceans affect Australian rainfall.
 During autumn, history shows this effect

-to be mostly weakly or very weakly consistent in Victoria (see background information).
+to be only weakly or very weakly consistent across most of Tasmania (see background information).

 The Southern Oscillation Index (SOI) rose from +1 in December to +13 in January.